 However, if you want to attain that perfect drift, you have to watch more than just the fly itself.
 You have to watch your line, too.

 Watch how everything is being pulled through the water.
 How is your fly line moving?
 What’s your leader doing?
 Watching these things and how they move through the water will help provide you with clues about which way you need to mend you line, upriver or down.

 Sometimes, you’ll even learn that mending isn’t the thing you need to do and that you have to rely on high sticking to get that drift.
 There are a few sections of water I fish where that’s the only real option when it comes to getting a good drift.

 Watch the current

 Next to watching your line, it helps to pay attention to the current.
 Water does a lot of funny things as it moves through a river.
 It took me a long time to figure that out.
 Even a simple one foot by one foot square of water isn’t going to be the same.
 Part of it is going to move faster than others, another part might have an eddy in it that slows everything down.
 The only way to know what’s going on is to watch.

 If the water you’re fishing is slower than the water your line is in (say you’re casting to the far side of the river), you’re going to have to make at least one upriver mend, if not several, to make sure your fly moves in a natural way.

-If the water your fishing is moving faster than the line your line is in, you’ll be mending downriver.
+If the water you are fishing is moving faster than the current your line is in, you’ll be mending downriver.